brianstokesUT/Hybrid-Jay/Bioinformatics/README.md

 ## Summary
 We used WGS data from the hybrid individual to determine ancestry using BLAST+ methodology.
 We assumed the majority of mitochondrial sequences were passed down by the hybrid's maternal species while autosomal sequences were passed by both maternal and paternal species.

 All Bioinformatic processing was performed on [Texas Advanced Computing Center's (TACC) Lonestar6 cluster](https://tacc.utexas.edu/systems/lonestar6/) which is a Linux-64 based system.
-If you desire to run below code on your own machine or cluster you should adjust commands as necessary for your machine's opperating capacities.
+If you desire to run included code on your own machine or cluster you should adjust commands as necessary for your machine's opperating capacities.

 ## Conceptual Overview & Candidate Parents
 Based on location and plumage morphology we assumed the individual was the offspring of a Green Jay and Blue Jay, but we considered all possible sources of parental ancestry within jay species found in the state of Texas to maintain unbiased analysis: